lichanghao/lichanghao.github.io/_posts/2023-11-05-configure-iterm2-terminal.md

 tags:              Note
 ---

-This post is a note on configuring the iTerm2 terminal on my new computer.
+This post is a note on configuring the iTerm2 terminal on my new laptop.

 ## iTerm 2